 Erica A. Kennedy, M.Ed., LPCA, NCC

 Erica Kennedy provides therapy for children, adolescents, and adults on anxiety, anger management, oppositional-defiant behavior, social skills issues, eating disorders, self esteem, risk taking behaviors, and issues related to divorce/blended families.
 She also provides family therapy and parental coaching.
-Erica primarily utilizes a cognitive behavioral theoretical approach.
+Erica primarily utilizes a Cognitive Behavioral (CBT) approach to therapy.

 Erica is a Licensed Professional Counselor Associate, a Nationally Certified Counselor and a Licensed School Counselor.
 She graduated from Winthrop University with a Master of Education Degree in Counseling.
 Erica graduated summa cum laude from Appalachian State University.
 She has Bachelor of Science degrees with honors in Psychology and Organizational Communication.